 - Rio Grande Gorge Bridge to Carson + Ojo Caliente – A 50 mile out-and-back which travels through Taos, Carson and Ojo Caliente.
 The ride follows the Rio Grande River along quiet and relatively flat roads.
 You might even be able to see some of the Big Horn sheep herd that roams the gorge area.

 - U.S. Hill – A beautiful, rolling hill ride through the Carson National Forest, south and east of Taos.
-There is a bike lane for the first eight miles, then a nice 4.5 mile climb up U.S. Hill to a scenic overlook of the Taos Valley.
+There is a bike lane for the first 8 miles, then a nice 4.5 mile climb up U.S. Hill to a scenic overlook of the Taos Valley.

 - Arroyo Seco / Valdez / Arroyo Hondo Loop – About a 28 mile round-trip.
 Scenic riding through small villages in Northern New Mexico, through the valleys of Valdez and Arroyo Hondo, and back up to Arroyo Seco.
 Some say it reminds them of riding through small towns in Europe.

 - Taos Ski Valley Climb – A 35.2 miles round trip from Taos to Taos Ski Valley.
 With elevation from 7000′ to 9300′, this scenic ride through alpine forest and alongside the Rio Hondo will take you from Taos to the little European-style village of Taos Ski Valley.
-As you pass through Arroyo Seco stop at the Taos Cow for refreshments or homemade ice cream.

 - Wild Rivers Backcountry Byway, Rio Grande del Norte National Monument/Wild Rivers Recreation Area – About 30 miles north of Taos, head west from Cerro and you will find some of the most quiet, smooth and scenic roads in northern New Mexico.
 The Backcountry Byway is a 13-mile closed-loop road.
 Bring a bike lock and hike down a (very steep) mile into the gorge